About Our Curriculum

 Each resident spends a four-week block in the PGY 2 and PGY 3 years (eight weeks total) during which they have protected time to work on scholarly projects, travel abroad for global health electives or pursue subspecialty electives at outside institutions locally or nationally.

 The Division of Family Planning offers two four-week rotations in the PGY 1 and PGY 2 years as part of the national Kenneth J. Ryan Residency Training Program.
-Residents learn to provide all methods of contraception and to address the family planning needs of women with complex medical conditions.
-Residents may perform ambulatory procedures including manual vacuum aspiration, dilation and evacuation, medical abortion, and intrauterine device and contraceptive implant insertions.
+Residents learn to provide all methods of contraception and to address the family planning needs of patients with complex medical conditions.
+Residents may perform ambulatory procedures including manual vacuum aspiration, dilation and evacuation, and intrauterine device and contraceptive implant insertions.

 Mount Auburn Hospital